snowhp/CPP-Modules/README.md

     ```bash
     make
-    ./PROGRAM_EXECUTABLE_NAME (Depends on the exercise most are default [a.out] )
+    ./PROGRAM_EXECUTABLE_NAME (Depends on the exercise most are default [a.out] or the number of the exercise [ex00])
     ```

-Feel free to send questions or improvements for modules exercises.
+Feel free to send questions or improvements for module exercises.